-How to Raid on Twitch
+How to Raid Someone on Twitch

-Raid Similar Channels
+Raid Similar Channels on Twitch

 As much as you might love DrLupo, unless you are also a well-known streamer, neither of you will benefit from the raid.
-Look for channels that are similar in size and content to your own.
+Avoid a Twitch raid on a bigger channel.
+Instead, look for channels similar in size and content to your own.

-How to Twitch Raid Successfully
+How to Send a Successful Twitch Raid

 To raid another channel successfully, you should do the following things:

-Choose an Entertaining Channel
+1. Choose an Entertaining Channel

 You can even ask your viewers who you should raid.
 Ask them if they follow anyone who is close in size to you and does similar content to your own.

-Prepare to Launch the Twitch Raid
+2. Prepare to Launch the Twitch Raid

-Ask your viewers to be excited with you in the raid.
+Ask your viewers to be excited about you in the raid.
 You want to be hyped, but don’t go in to spam a specific phrase or promote yourself.
-Instead, ask them to go in and give feedback about the couple minutes they’ve just watched.
+Instead, ask them to go in and give feedback about the couple of minutes they’ve just watched.
 Have them praise the raided channel instead of your own.

 Having your viewers interact positively in their chat will also make the streamer more likely to return the favor in the future.
 It may also pique their interest in working closely with you and your community.